DevExpress-Examples/xaf-save-and-share-custom-view-settings/Readme.md

 7. The `UpdateDefaultViewVariant` action saves customizations made to the current view in the "Default" variant.

-In the example application, the actions that the `ViewVariantsController` controller implements look as follows:
+In the example application, the actions that `ViewVariantsController` implements look as follows:

 ![View Controller Actions in UI](https://user-images.githubusercontent.com/14300209/225338143-2b4a470c-43ca-405e-83c0-eceb853c3946.png)

 You can extend and adjust the demonstrated functionality based on your requirements.
 For example, you can:

-- Use the [Security System](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument113361.aspx) facilities to prohibit certain users to delete view variants.
+- Use the [Security System](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument113361.aspx) facilities to prohibit certain users from deleting view variants.

 - Store the current variant in the model (see the [Extend and Customize the Application Model in Code](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument113169.aspx) topic in our documentation) or in the user object's property and apply it when the corresponding view is opened.